 My academic studies began in forestry and eventually drifted to a degree in psychology.
 I received my BA in Psych, here, at CWU, and my Master's in Counseling Psychology from Antioch University-Seattle.
 I have enjoyed working at CWU since 1995.

 When not working, my partner and I spend our time trying to out-smart our two standard parti-poodles, Rum Doodle and Sherlock Bones.
-Rum Doodle has received his Therapy Dog International certification and will be coming into the clinic from time to time.
+Rum Doodle has received his Therapy Dog International certification and comes into the clinic from time to time.

 Cindy Bruns, Ph.D.